 Why: Soap operas, blockbusters, and medical dramas are often guilty of portraying cardiac arrest in an unrealistic fashion, hoping it will play well on-screen.
-Typically, we see cardiac arrest victims jerking their limbs and bodies arcing up like ragdolls.
-This leaves an impression that misinforms the viewer about what to expect when cardiac arrest takes place and could well dissuade people from taking action in real life.
+Typically, we see cardiac arrest victims jerking their limbs and bodies arcing up like ragdolls in response to defibrillation.
+This gives viewers the wrong idea about what to expect when cardiac arrest takes place and could well dissuade people from taking action in real life.

-In reality, the victim’s shoulders can be expected to move slightly when an AED is used — absolutely none of the alarming behaviour typical of these fictitious screen portrayals.
+In reality, the victim’s shoulders could be expected to move slightly when an AED is used — absolutely none of the alarming animations typical of fictitious screen portrayals.

 If you find yourself in a situation where someone is undergoing cardiac arrest, the following tips will maximise the effect of the AED.

-With the myths surrounding AED machines now summarily debunked, nothing should stand in your way if the situation calls on you to use one.
+With the myths surrounding AED machines now summarily debunked, nothing should stand in your way if the situation calls for you to use one.

 Getting your First Aid certificate will boost your confidence in any medical emergency.
 Confident decisisions and actions in such circumstances really do make a difference in life or death scenarios.